The Last Walt: Plot

 Claire (Julie Bowen) and Phil (Ty Burrell) regrettably inform Luke (Nolan Gould) that their elderly neighbor Walt, with whom Luke has become close friends, has died.
 Claire is worried by Luke's seemingly lack of emotion upon hearing the news while Phil is confused because Claire smiled while telling Luke.
 Later, Phil and Claire see Luke steal a television from Walt's house.

 Claire attempts to get Luke to open up and learns that Walt told Luke he could take one thing when he died; still, she feels uncomfortable with the situation and accompanies Luke back to Walt's house to return the television.
 There, the woman who delivered meals to Walt and the postman comment negatively on Claire's smiling when she informs them that Walt has died.
 Luke reflects that he'll miss looking out his window and seeing the light from the television through Walt's window; Claire lets him keep the television and calls Phil to inform him that Luke is fine.

 Phil learns that Walt was estranged from his daughter.
 Worried that he and Alex (Ariel Winter) will end up like that, he attempts to make an adventure for the two of them out of honoring Walt's last request--throwing his dog tags into the ocean.
 Alex is somewhat against the idea and not eager to go, but upon arriving at the beach, a seagull steals the dog tags and flies off.
 As they drive home, Phil sees an advertisement from a restaurant claiming to have the "world's best milkshakes" and makes a detour to stop.
 Seeing that their server is pregnant, he decides to try and induce labor so he and Alex will still have an adventurous night.
 Alex inquires about his odd behavior and he confesses to wanting to make meaningful memories, telling her the story of astronaut Eugene Cernan who carved his daughter's initials on the moon.
 Alex is sympathetic, then throws up.
-As the two leave the restaurant--having had a successful bonding adventure--Phil receives Claire's call as he writes Alex's initials the restaurant's sign with features a moon.
+As the two leave the restaurant—having had a successful bonding adventure—Phil receives Claire's call as he writes Alex's initials the restaurant's sign which features a moon.